Maestro

 Practice

-At home, students can practice assigned sections with AI-powered feedback for skill refinement.
+At home, students can practice those assigned sections, and won’t feel lost on how to improve with AI-powered feedback for skill refinement.

 Tools

-Metronome, tuner, and backing track tools help students to reach their fullest potential.
+Metronome, tuner, and backing track tools help students to reach their fullest potential even when practicing outside of the band room.

 Exercises